sandglass/sandglass/README.md

 and repeat the same steps described above for another topic and increasing the replication factor to 2.

+## Motivation

+As previously asked (#4), the purpose of this project might not seem clear.
+In short, there is two goals.

+The first is to be able to track each message individually (i.e. not using a single commit offset) to make suitable for asynchronous tasks.

+The second is the ability to schedule messages to be consumed in the future.
+This make it suitable for retries.

 ## Clients

 ### Go